google/WebFundamentals/src/content/en/updates/2017/04/chrome-59-deprecations.md

 As originally implemented, the function's `data` argument could contain any arbitrary blob whose type is not CORS-safelisted.
 We believe this is a potential security threat, though no one has yet tried to exploit it.
-Because we do NOT have a reasonable immediate fix for it, temporarily, `sendBeacon()` will no longer be invokable on blobs whose type is NOT CORS-safelisted.
+Because we do NOT have a reasonable immediate fix for it, temporarily, `sendBeacon()` can no longer be invokable on blobs whose type is NOT CORS-safelisted.

 Although this change was implemented for Chrome 60, it is has since been merged